About BMR

 Enter sex, age, height, and weight for your BMR, the per-hour resting burn, and the equation's working.
 The number is the input to everything else: multiply by an activity factor for maintenance (that's TDEE), then adjust for goals.

-The full daily-burn version with activity built in is the TDEE Calculator
+The full daily-burn version with activity built in is the TDEE Calculator.

 The Mifflin-St Jeor Equation